 Chamber Domaine has worked with many of the world’s leading composers including Mark-Anthony Turnage, Brian Elias, Judith Bingham, Ned Rorem, Arvo Part, Mark Simpson, Henrik Gorecki, Piers Helliwell, Huw Watkins, Judith Weir, Brian Ferneyhough, HK Gruber and David Horne, giving many territorial and world premieres in concerts and recordings.
 The ensemble regularly collaborates with leading figures from across the arts world including Sir Anish Kapoor, Edward Fox, Nicky Spence, Yeree Suh, Sara Fulgoni, Craig Ogden, Irina Takahashi and Anna Grevelius.

 The ensemble gave its highly praised South Bank and Wigmore Hall debuts in 1999 and have since regularly performed at leading festivals and concerts series in the United Kingdom, Europe and North America.
 The ensemble has also had groundbreaking residencies at The Victoria and Albert Museum, The Imperial War Museum, Arnold Schoenberg Centre, Vienna, Gresham College and Bargemusic, New York.

-The ensemble has a distinguished and highly acclaimed discography with recordings winning international plaudits and regular broadcasts worldwide.
+The ensemble has a highly acclaimed discography with recordings winning international plaudits and regular broadcasts worldwide.

 With its innovative programming, collaborations and recording Chamber Domaine is at the forefront of music-making today.